Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• Looking at maximum reduction from previous high in of -8.3 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to SPY (-18.8 days).
+• Looking at maximum reduction from previous high in of -8.3 days in the period of the last 3 years, we see it is relatively higher, thus better in comparison to SPY (-18.8 days).

 MaxDuration: